Teenage girl buys lottery ticket "for fun" - and immediately cracks the million-dollar jackpot

 The good news came for the teenager in early February: she hit the Gold Ball jackpot with her lottery ticket and won a total of 48 million Canadian dollars.
 This was announced by the Ontario Lottery and Gaming Cooperation (OLG).
 “While there have been other 18-year-old lottery winners across Canada in recent years, none have won as many as Juliette,” the company said loudly Global News.

-But Lamour almost let her million-dollar profit pass.
-Because she forgot her lottery participation after the delivery.
-After all, it was colleagues of hers who pointed out that the winning ticket was in the city of Sault Ste.
+But Lamour almost missed her million-dollar win because she forgot to enter the lottery after submitting it.
+It was her colleagues who pointed out to her that the winning ticket in Sault Ste.
 Marie was sold.
-There, where the young Canadian filled out and handed in her “6-49 Quick Pick”.
-Without further ado, she then compared the winning numbers in an app and found that she was the winner.
+Where she filled out her 6-49 Quick Pick.
+The young Canadian then checked the winning numbers in an app and found that she was the winner.

 Note from the editor